Travelling during Covid-19

-You need evidence of a negative COVID-19 PCR test taken within 96 hours prior to departure.
-Children below 5 years are excempted since 24th May 2021.
+You need evidence of a negative COVID-19 PCR test taken within 72 hours prior to departure.
+Children below 5 years are excempted.
+Additionally you need a proof of full vaccination (children below 18 years are excempted).
 If your country is amongst the from quarantine excepted countries – the latest version of the list can always be found here: https://kcaa.or.ke/quarantine-exempted-states – you can enter the country without any further restrictions or quarantine.

 All international airline passengers flying into Kenya should register with Africa CDC/Trusted Travel under https://trustedtravel.panabios.org/trusted-testing/signup/ .
 Here you can upload your PCR Test result and also check the latest entry requirements of different countries.